GoogleCloudPlatform/cloud-opensource-python/best_practices/README.rst

 Requirements:

+- GA(Generally Available) libraries must conform to semantic versioning.
-- Non-GA libraries should use major version 0, and be promoted to 1.0 when reach GA.
+- Non-GA libraries should use major version 0, and be promoted to 1.0 when reaching GA.
 - Non-GA libraries could be excluded from semver stability guarantees.
-- GA libraries must conform to semantic versioning.

 Dependencies
 ------------

 **1. Specify dependency version using closed ranges**

-- Minor or patch version shouldn’t be used as an upper bound for 1st party dependencies unless the dependency is not GA.
+- Minor or patch versions shouldn’t be used as an upper bound for 1st party dependencies unless the dependency is not GA.
 - Specific versions could be excluded if they are known to be incompatible. e.g. google-cloud-pubsub >= 0.1.1 !=2.0.0 !=2.0.1
 - Specific versions may be specified if a package exists as a wrapper around another.
 - Version range upper bound should be updated when there is a newer version available as soon as possible.